ApryseSDK/pdftron-react-native/API.md

 Name | Type | Description
 --- | --- | ---
-resultPdfPath | string | the local file path to the generated PDF (This file is temporary and must be handled by the user)
+resultPdfPath | string | the local file path to the generated PDF

+The user is responsible for cleaning up the temporary file that is generated.

 Example: